MicrosoftDocs/cpp-docs/docs/data/oledb/dynamically-determining-columns-returned-to-the-consumer.md

    {
       return (lstrcmpi(szCommand, am.szCommand) == 0);
    }
 };
 ```

-Next, implement the `GetColumnInfo` function in MyProviderRS.cpp, as shown in the following code.
+Next, implement the `GetColumnInfo` function in *Custom*RS.cpp, as shown in the following code.

 `GetColumnInfo` checks first to see if the OLE DB property `DBPROP_BOOKMARKS` is set.
 To get the property, `GetColumnInfo` uses a pointer (`pRowset`) to the rowset object.
 The `pThis` pointer represents the class that created the rowset, which is the class where the property map is stored. `GetColumnInfo` typecasts the `pThis` pointer to an `RCustomRowset` pointer.

-To check for the `DBPROP_BOOKMARKS` property, `GetColumnInfo` uses the `IRowsetInfo` interface, which you can obtain by calling `QueryInterface` on the `pRowset` interface.
+To check for the `DBPROP_BOOKMARKS` property, `GetColumnInfo` uses the `IRowsetInfo` interface, which you can get by calling `QueryInterface` on the `pRowset` interface.
 As an alternative, you can use an ATL [CComQIPtr](../../atl/reference/ccomqiptr-class.md) method instead.

 ```cpp
 ////////////////////////////////////////////////////////////////////